Stingers: episode guide

 June 22, 2004

-Church goes undercover in an attempt to recover historical artefacts stolen during the recent war in the Middle East.
-When his contact, a television journalist, is almost killed in a hit and run accident the trail leads back to the Shahuristan Consulate—where they have no jurisdiction.
+Church goes undercover in an attempt to recover historical artefacts looted from a Baghdad museum during the recent war.
+When his contact, a television journalist, is almost killed in a hit-and-run accident, the trail leads back to the Shahuristan Consulate — where they have no jurisdiction.
 With some creative police work the Undercover team manage to infiltrate the consulate, where they discover that the Consul and his aide are raising money to fund a military coupe and overthrow the Shahuristan government.
-They have to move quickly to prevent a second attempt on the journalist’s life—and then work out how to bring two people claiming diplomatic immunity to justice.
-Meanwhile Angie tries to convince the battered wife of a drug dealer to inform on her husband but finds herself torn.
-If he goes to prison Angie’s informant must go into witness protection where she and her young son will face an uncertain future.
+They have to move quickly to prevent a second attempt on the journalist's life — and then work out how to bring two people claiming diplomatic immunity to justice.
+Meanwhile, Angie tries to convince the battered wife of a drug dealer to inform on her husband but finds herself torn.
+If he goes to prison Angie's informant must go into witness protection where she and her young son will face an uncertain future.

 One More Chance